anuradhases/anuradhases/README.md

 Hi!
 I'm Anuradha.
-Former chemical engineer switching into data.
-Led and implemented an initiative to consolidate 7 databases into one with SQL, Python, Excel and PowerBI as a Senior Data Analyst.
+Former chemical engineer switching into product.
+Directed implementaion to consolidate 7 large complex datasets into 1 relational database with SQL, Python, Excel and PowerBI as a Product Owner.
 * Agile project management with Jira
-* Data mapping with Miro
+* Database scheme with Miro
 * Querying data with SQL
-* Translating business needs into technical requirements
+* Translating business requirements into technical specs
-* Developing dashboards with PowerBI and Tableau.
+* Developing dashboards with PowerBI and Tableau

 🌱 I most recently finished the Boston Housing and Salary Analysis project.